Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting-in-practice/technical-notes.md

 - `@sutton-signwriting/signmaker`

 That is enough to show that the model already lives in real software artifacts.

+Treat this list as a release-time snapshot.
+The maintained package inventory should live in the public reference data and library documentation so the paper does not become the only source for ecosystem state.

 ## I. Practice is part of the argument